TARDISCorset

 Corset panels v 2.0 are done.
 Headed for the post office now.
 They will be in Philadelphia tomorroiw.

-These are a completely different design process.
-They were printed on acetate. then painted and backed with felt.
-MUCH better.
-Although they re handmade (and masking off the window frames only pulled the ink off the acetate.
+re handmade (and masking off the window frames only pulled the ink off the acetate.
 I tried.
 These look really, really good and they're staying together perfectly.